ow3org/cardano-stake-pool-aws/README.md

-start # starts the "Block Producer" or a "Relay" node restart # restarts the node service stop # stops the node service
+start # starts the "Block Producer" or a "Relay" node restart # restarts the node service stop # stops the node service status # view the status of your node

-### Viewing the status of your node & filtering logs
+## viewing & filtering logs
-status
 logs
 logsToday
 logsYesterday